 How are you doing, Kent?
 Can you tell us a little bit about yourself and what TechCXO stands for?

 I am an accountant by training with a background primarily in the technology vertical.
 I started my career in public accounting with Arthur Andersen & Co and have been the CFO of several technology companies ranging from start ups to publicly traded.

 TechCXO is an executive management consulting firm focused on providing outsourced management services to companies within the technology and life science verticals.

 What are the top 3 pieces of advice that you would give someone starting a business in Georgia?
-What do they need to know from the beginning?1) Find something that you love doing and are passionate about – if you are not having a good time doing it, it is not worth doing;
+What do they need to know from the beginning?

 2) Don’t do too much – most businesses fail because they try to do too many things for too many people;

 3) Treat your business as a career change and not a job change – there will be many times in the early years that you will be convinced that you made the wrong decision to start a business – you have to have a long term view in order to be willing to do what it takes in the short term to sustain success.